Duac Topical Gel

-A comparative study of the pharmacokinetics of DUAC® Gel and 1% clindamycin solution alone in 78 patients indicated that mean plasma clindamycin levels during the four week dosing period were < 0.5 ng/ml for both treatment groups.
+A comparative trial of the pharmacokinetics of DUAC Gel and 1% clindamycin solution alone in 78 subjects indicated that mean plasma clindamycin levels during the 4-week dosing period were < 0.5 ng/mL for both treatment groups.

 Benzoyl peroxide has been shown to be absorbed by the skin where it is converted to benzoic acid.
 Less than 2% of the dose enters systemic circulation as benzoic acid.

 Clindamycin binds to the 50S ribosomal subunits of susceptible bacteria and prevents elongation of peptide chains by interfering with peptidyl transfer, thereby suppressing protein synthesis.

 No microbiology studies were conducted in the clinical trials with this product.